Huaiyang cuisine: Notable dishes

-There is also a dish called "Beggar's Chicken" (叫花雞 (jiàohuā jī)), which is a whole chicken marinated with spices and wrapped in aluminum foil.
-Contrary to its name, it is not the food for the homeless.
-Traditionally, beggar's chicken is wrapped in leaves or sometimes even in mud, thus allowing the full flavor of the chicken to be preserved.
+There is also a dish called "beggar's chicken" (叫花雞 (jiàohuā jī)), which is a whole chicken marinated with spices and wrapped in aluminum foil.
+Contrary to its name, it is not a food for the homeless, but was traditionally wrapped in leaves or sometimes even covered in clay to allow the full flavour of the chicken to be preserved.

-Because Yangzhou is close to Nanjing, people will be able to enjoy the mix of northern and southern cuisines.
-When in Nanjing, one unusual local dish is duck blood and vermicelli soup, consisting of congealed duck's blood in noodle soup, another is its stinky tofu.
+There is a famous branch of Huaiyang cuisine, Suxi cuisine, which refers to dishes from Suzhou and Wuxi.
+Wuxi sauced spare ribs, with a long history since the Qing dynasty, is a specialty in Wuxi, along with Liangxi crispy fried eel and other dishes.
+Another dish from the area is squirrel fish, a dish prepared in the shape of a squirrel.

+Unusual dishes local to Nanjing are duck blood and vermicelli soup and stinky tofu.

 Use in official dining

 Huaiyang cuisine has been employed in official occasions by the Chinese government.
 Some examples include: